 Windows 7 was the first version of Windows to introduce the modern Windows Magnifier, adding proper support for full-screen desktop zoom via the Desktop Window Manager added in Windows Vista.
 Its core behaviour remains unchanged, even in Windows 11, save for a few default settings being changed.
 So you can try it right now if you’re running Windows.
 Here are the controls.

-• To open Magnifier or to zoom in, press WINDOWS + =.
+.
+You may want to immediately if you feel lost. - To open Magnifier or to zoom in, press

-• To zoom out, press WINDOWS + -.
+. - To zoom out, press

-• To toggle color inversion, press CTRL + ALT + I.
+. - To toggle color inversion, press

 The only downside in Windows 7, is that fullscreen zoom requires Aero.
 Using the Basic, Classic or High Contrast themes will disable full-screen zoom and the Magnifier will fall back to a docking panel like the one in Vista and earlier versions of Windows.